quangpham1019/aak-public/README.md

-# hello-world
+# Introduction
-a tutorial to github and its contents

-This is the first edits I've ever made to Github, hope it'll turn out well.

-I'm making a second edits on this file, since I didn't write any commit message on the first edit... so hasty of me.
+This is the public repository of Alo Asian Kitchen website, any changes made to this repository will not affect the original site.

+The original site can be viewed at https://aloasiankitchen.netlify.app/